Meteor-Community-Packages/meteor-stylus/README.md

 A higher-level Stylus mixin library with lots of extra functionality.
 Be sure not to miss the normalize() mixin.
 Axis uses and imports Nib, so Nib has been removed from this package.
-This might not require an import statement.
+Must be imported before use.

 ### [Autoprefixer](https://github.com/jenius/autoprefixer-stylus) 0.14.0